First, you can go by wall color.

 13. Yellow, Orange and Brown

-Use a nice shade of muted yellow for your walls to make your living room somehow expand in size as the colors allow more light to dance around.
-Use orange and brown accents – from the floor to fixtures to add to the inviting aura your living room now has.
+Use a nice shade of muted yellow for your walls to make your living room somehow expand in size, as the colors allow more light to dance around.
+Use orange and brown accents – from the floor to fixtures- to add to your living room’s inviting aura.

 14. Green, Brown and Grey